brucemuller/homographyVO/README.md

 # Self-Supervised Ground-Relative Pose Estimation (ICPR 2022)
 # Self-supervised Relative Pose with Homography Model-fitting in the Loop (WACV 2023)

+This is the base code for our work on leveraging the road plane geometry for solving self-supervised relative pose estimation using only a single pose network.
+Currently you will need to supply your own dataloader, option parsing and logging functionality.
+We developed using PyTorch and PyTorch-Lightning.

 ## Abstract